-A stock appreciation right provides the right to the monetary equivalent of the increase in value of a specified number of the shares over a specified period of time after the right is granted.
-Stock appreciation rights may be granted to participants either in tandem with or as a component of other awards granted under the A&R 2008 Plan ("tandem SARs") or not in conjunction with other awards ("freestanding SARs").
-All freestanding SARs will be granted subject to the same terms and conditions applicable to options as set forth above and in the A&R 2008 Plan and all tandem SARs will have the same exercise price, vesting, exercisability, forfeiture and termination provisions as the award to which they relate.
-Other than in connection with a change in the Company's capitalization, the exercise price of a stock appreciation right may not be reduced without stockholder approval (including canceling previously awarded stock appreciation rights with an exercise price that is less than the exercise price of the original award).
+A stock appreciation right provides the right to the monetary equivalent of the increase in value of a specified number of shares over a specified period of time after the right is granted.
+Stock appreciation rights may be granted to participants either in tandem with or as a component of other awards granted under the Second A&R 2008 Plan ("tandem SARs") or not in conjunction with other awards ("freestanding SARs").
+All freestanding SARs will be granted subject to the same terms and conditions applicable to options as set forth above and in the Second A&R 2008 Plan and all tandem SARs will have the same exercise price, vesting, exercisability, forfeiture and termination provisions as the award to which they relate.
+Other than in connection with a change in the Company's capitalization, at any time when the exercise price of a stock appreciation right is above the fair market value of a share of the Company's common stock, the Company may not, without stockholder approval, reduce the exercise price of such stock appreciation right and shall not exchange such stock appreciation right for a new award with a lower (or no) exercise price or for cash.